kkeri/metarepo/src/xp01/README.md

    E' = norm(E /\ N)

 The incremental development process comes naturally.
-If the user enters independent formulae (none of which can be derived from the others), they are preserved and one can think of them like a set of axioms.
+If the user enters independent propositions (none of which can be derived from the others), they are preserved in the premises and one can think of them as a set of axioms.
 If the user enters a proposition that is a theorem in the formal system, it is (ideally) reduced to the constant `True` and the set of premises remains intact.
 For example: